-A 45-day public comment period for opposing the federal prison plan on a toxic coal mine site in Letcher County, Kentucky is OPEN AGAIN!
+The 45-day public comment period for opposing the federal prison plan on a toxic coal mine site in Letcher County, Kentucky has now closed.

 For the those who are thinking that you may have signed a petition or written a letter about this before, we are doing it all over again.
 Our organized opposition has driven the BOP back to the drawing board twice now, and the plan is still a losing deal for the local community, prisoners, and wildlife.
 Let’s beat it once and for all!

 There are alternatives to incarceration that make this prison unnecessary.
 A failure to assess alternatives and justify the public need for this massive $444 million dollar project means it must not be approved.

 As the Letcher Governance Project (pictured above) has pointed out:

 “Study after study has shown that prisons do not create the amount of jobs or economic benefits that officials often tout.
 And indeed, the planning process for the proposed United States Penitentiary Letcher County (USP Letcher) has largely been done by wealthy and powerful people in the county, without the input of local landowners and citizens… We are deeply concerned with the gradual increase of prisons in the central Appalachian region, and we advocate for a regional economy that is not built on fossil fuel industries and prisons.”

 Technically, this is a letter of opposition on the “Draft Supplemental Revised Final Environmental Impact Statement” (RFEIS) comment period, which began on March 24, 2017 and will end on May 8, 2017.

 In addition to sending comments, there is a Public Meeting on Wednesday, April 12, 2017, 5:30 to 8:00 p.m. at Letcher County Central High School, 435 Cougar Drive, Whitesburg, KY.